Masaki Suda: Early life

 Suda was born in Minoh, Osaka Prefecture.
 His father, Arata Sugō, is a management consultant, journalist, author, and television personality.
 He has two younger brothers: the singer and internet personality Kocchi no Kento, and model Araki Sugō.

 Career

 Acting

 Suda met talent agents while at school.
 He had several auditions at Amuse Inc. and Junon Superboy Contest.
 He starred in the tokusatsu series Kamen Rider W. He won the Best New Actor Award at Tama Cinema Forum and the Japan Academy Film Prize for Outstanding Performance by an Actor in a Leading Role in Wilderness.
 Suda starred in the live-action film adaptation of Robico's manga series My Little Monster.
 He starred in Hayao Miyazaki's anime film The Boy and the Heron.

 Music

-He appeared in the biopic film about Hide of the group Greeeen.
+Suda starred in the biopic film about Hide of the group Greeeen.
 They released an EP, Green Boys.
-Suda released the albums, Play and Love.
+He released the albums, Play and Love.